The Ultimate In Birding Tours

 This exciting tour has been specifically designed to concentrate on the many endemic specialties of the western region of Australia.
 Western Australia is one of a series of classic Birdquests that between them cover every corner of Australia and achieve a level of coverage of its specialities that is unequalled.

-The main section of our Western Australia birding tour begins in Perth in the state of Western Australia and from there we will go on to explore the verdant southwestern corner of the continent, an area with a splendid variety of endemics, including huge Carnaby’s and Baudin’s Black-Cockatoos, Elegant Parrot, the dazzling Blue-breasted Fairy-wren, Western Bristlebird, Western Whipbird and the famous Noisy Scrub-bird, and some of the finest displays of wildflowers anywhere in the world.
+The main section of our Western Australia birding tour begins in Perth in the state of Western Australia and from there we will go on to explore the verdant southwestern corner of the continent, an area with a splendid variety of endemics, including huge Carnaby’s and Baudin’s Black-Cockatoos, Elegant Parrot, the dazzling Blue-breasted Fairywren, Western Bristlebird, Black-throated (or Western) Whipbird and the famous Noisy Scrubbird, and some of the finest displays of wildflowers anywhere in the world.

-Afterwards we head north into the state’s arid interior, where we will track down both Copperback Quailthrush and Western Quailthrush.
-Our final birding in the southwest will be a foray north from Perth to look for Rock Parrot.
+Afterwards, we head north into the state’s arid interior, where we will track down both Copperback Quail-thrush and Western Quail-thrush.

 From the south, in total contrast, we will head far to the north.
 Here we will first visit Broome on the northern coast of Western Australia, where the largest concentrations of trans-equatorial migratory waders in the whole of Australia are to be found, with star attractions including Great Knot and Asian Dowitcher.
 Other likely highlights include the localized Dusky Gerygone and both White-breasted and Mangrove Golden Whistlers.